tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 **`type scale`**\
 The ratio used to create a [modular type scale](https://utopia.fyi/blog/css-modular-scales), with `font size` being the base step.
 This can sound exotic, but it's really just a way to let math help You come up with a palette of font sizes.
 (So You don't have to ask yourself: _"should my h1 be 48px or 49px?"_)

+## WTF

+### Why such a guide

+I've used Utopia to redesign this website and ran into enough roadblocks to make me want to save other people some of these frustrations.

+It took me several hours to get a grip on it: learning the concepts and then figuring out a way how to actually use them in my project.
+(Let's not mention the initial wild-flailing-phase where I kept generating type scales without actually knowing what `font size` meant. tfw when I try to brute force my way into understanding because I'm in such a rush, I _don't have time to understand_.)

+Once I went through the resources, understood the concepts, got to know the Figma plugins and experimented with a few implementations -- once I did all that, it wasn't too hard.-- "Now that I'm here and I've built this rocket, it doesn't seem like rocket science!"

+I kind of yearned for a practical start-to-finish guide like this when I was getting into Utopia.
+If this saves someone a bit of time, even if it's just by bringing some helpful Utopia resources together on a single page, I would be pretty happy.

+/cut first sentence?
+I would love if this makes or helps someone use a design system in their project.
+I know it's a lofty goal, but for me it can help a lot if I see that someone else has done it already.
+Something in me can go from _very skeptical_ to _aaaah, so this is possible! let's do it, then_ just by seeing proof that it can be done.
+I'm all for hacking and experimentation, but being a pioneer can cost you some grey hairs, or more.
+Life on the bleeding edge can be stressful, I know from trying to use one alpha version too many.

+/do I?
+I wanna lower the barrier for getting into design systems.
+So if I and my two brain cells can do it, so can You.

+/just point to resource section?
+If You're asking yourself what the big deal is about designing with a system, the folks at Tailwind have written about it in their book 'Refactoring UI' (better read than the title, I promise).
+Also see the resource section for more introductions / one or two Utopia posts / posts on the creators' blogs

+This was my moment of doubt writing this article: I kind of fear that the creators intentionally didn't give basic how-to instructions.
+Because they're experienced designers and they know things kind of lose their purpose if they're simplified in this form.
+Utopia isn't a step-by-step method.
+It's a set of tools that can be used in a lot of different ways, maybe even in UIs outside of browsers.
+Designing is a messy business.
+Let's keep it that way 🫀

+So this text aims to fill this gap: let you see what one person did with Utopia after learning the basics.

+## Outro and thanks

+Hope you enjoyed, learned something, or killed some time!

+I appreciate any feedback!
+Let me know your utopian workflows.
+Say hi if You vibe, don't be shy!
+And especially -- let me know if you got stuck, peeved, inspired or if you want more!

+/mb twitter link, or buy me a coffee

+---

+/might expand this :)
+Thank You, my wonderful editors!

+Thank You, Christian Penrod!
+You helped me realize that actually using Utopia in my Tailwind project would go down without too much of a hassle.

+Thank You, Utopia creators -- [Trys Mudford](https://twitter.com/trysmudford) and [James Gilyead](https://twitter.com/j98) -- for creating this tooling ecosystem that I think makes systematic design a little more accessible!
+Thank You for writing and producing so much documentation -- I know how time consuming that can be.
+And thank You for making it all available for free.

+Thank You, all the folks that came before who figured out the math to the responsive design problem and cared enough to keep implementing this by hand (until a few of them finally got sick of doing it by hand)!

 ## Resources